Can melanoma skin cancer be prevented?

 A word about sunlight and vitamin D

 Doctors are learning that vitamin D has many health benefits.
 It may even help to lower the risk for some cancers.
 Vitamin D is made by your skin when you are in the sun.
-How much vitamin D is made depends on many things, such as how old you are, how dark your skin is, and how strong the sunlight is where you live.
+How much vitamin D is made depends on many things, such as how old you are, how dark your skin is, and how strong the sunlight is.

 At this time, doctors aren’t sure what the best level of vitamin D is.
 When possible, it is better to get vitamin D from your diet or vitamins rather than from the sun.
 These sources do not increase risk for skin cancer.